Karlo Žiger

 Karlo Žiger (born 11 May 2001) is a Croatian professional footballer who plays as a goalkeeper for Gorica.

 Career

 Žiger started his career with English Premier League side Chelsea.
 Before the second half of 2018–19, he was sent on loan to Sutton United in the English fifth tier.
 In 2021, Žiger was sent on loan to Slovenian second tier club Rudar Velenje.
 In 2022, he signed for Gorica in the Croatian top flight.
+Ahead of the 2023–24 campaign, Žiger joined Prva NL side, Sesvete on a season-long loan.